NCache for Node.js Web Sessions

 Step 2: Launch the Project

-Launch your Node.js sample application in Microsoft Visual Studio Code.
+Launch your Node.js sample application in a Node.js IDE of your choice.
+For example, Microsoft Visual Studio Code.

 Step 3: Configure Settings

 After launching the project, locate and open the app-config.json file where you have to change the name of the cache to the cache you created before.

 Step 4: Build and Run Sample

 After configuring the cache settings, build the sample application for further use.